Coronavirus (COVID-19) harmonisation guidance

 This harmonisation guidance is under development.
 The questions presented here have been developed to collect data about the impact of the coronavirus (COVID-19) pandemic in a harmonised way.
 They have been adapted from government surveys.
 This process has involved changing the reference period and removing overly specific response options.
 Some wording has also been changed based on established questionnaire design principles and use of a consistent style guide.

 The need for rapid development has meant that these questions have not been cognitively tested.
 Their development has been based on best practice principles and iterations with available evidence.
 Although designed in accordance with best practice, these questions are experimental and may change as priorities evolve.

 |Publication date:||20 May 2020|

 |Who this is for:||Users and producers of statistics|

 What is harmonisation?

 When it comes to collecting data about the impact of the coronavirus (COVID-19) pandemic we are proposing a harmonised set of questions.
-Given the lack of testing these are to be considered experimental and not a full harmonised principle.
+Given the lack of testing these are to be considered under development and not a full harmonised standard.

 What do we mean by the coronavirus?